 On October 1, 2004, the minimum covered hours requirement listed above determines your eligibility status, while your employer's contribution rate determines in which plan you and your dependents may participate.
-In the future, if you change employers, you may You can check your eligibility 24 hours a day by calling 708-947-7260.
+In the future, if you change employers, you may participate in a different plan of benefits.
+This is because employers remit contributions at varying rates.

+You can check your eligibility 24 hours a day by calling 708-947-7260.
 Be sure to have your Social Security Number handy and follow the instructions given in the telephone prompts (available in English or Spanish).